.oO SearXNG Developer Documentation Oo.

 Returns current token.
 If there is no currently active token a new token

-is generated randomly and stored in the redis DB.
+is generated randomly and stored in the Valkey DB.
+Without without a

 - :py:obj:`TOKEN_LIVE_TIME`